kojix2/chatgpt-cli/README.md

 The standard output can be inserted into the chat with "%STDOUT".

 ```
-> Please write commit message: %STDOUT
+> Please write a commit message: %STDOUT
 ```

-The results can be referenced through the environment variable `RESP`. (experimental)
+The results can be referenced through the environment variable `RESP` (experimental).

 ```
 > !git commit -m "$RESP"